markstringer-dti/markstringer-dti.github.io/dti.md

 This chapter might sound a bit crazy.
 It suggests drug addiction, unsafe sexual practices and project management have some things in common.
 That sounds crazy right?
 And yes, I am being a bit dramatic.
 Most projects don't result in death if they go wrong.
 But they can result in extreme expense.
 And they can be very miserable to work on.

 ### Concept
-If people want to do something because they like how it makes them feel, they will do it, almost no matter what the ultimate consequences.
-If people want to avoid doing something because they don't like how doing it makes them feel, they will do that, no matter what the consequences.
+If people want to do something because they like how it makes them feel, they will do it, almost no matter what.
+They will ignore what bad things will happen as a result.
+If people want to avoid doing something because they don't like how doing it makes them feel, they will do that, no matter what.
+They won't think about the bad things that will happen.

 Part of the reason for this is the relationship between the delayed gratification and the instant gratification.